nav2424/rift/TESTING_GUIDE.md

 This will:
 - ✅ Create test buyer and seller accounts
-- ✅ Create an escrow transaction
+- ✅ Create an rift transaction
 - ✅ Mark it as paid
 - ✅ Upload verified shipment proof
 - ✅ Confirm receipt and set grace period